amitofsk/dandy/docs/Dandy.md

 serialPort.close()
 ```

+(TODO: Put this in a class and clean up, uncomment COM, name it PORT,...)

-### 7.3 Digital input, now with widgets and asyncIO
+### 7.3 Receiving data from the microcontroller, now with widgets and asyncIO
 #### 7.3.1 What is asyncio and why do we need it here.
 Tkinter is the graphics library.
 Typically, tkinter runs in a loop to continually refresh the graphical user interface.
 In the previous example, we used a loop to continually read serial data.
 The problem is that we want both loops to run continuously and simultaneously.
 One possible solution would be to put each of these tasks in different threads.